BrycensRanch/SnapX/Progress.md

 The idea is for ShareX to check for updates on startup.
 Since the goal is to have the application with one singular binary with no DLLs/.so files to worry about.
 Like Electron apps.
 It'll replace the application binary to the latest version that is the same major version.
 This will allow for easy updates and bug fixes to be distributed to users.
 Downgrades will not be allowed.

+`ShareNoSnap` variant will be not auto update, in fact, it shouldn't ship the code to do it at all.

 #### Telemetry

 I'm aiming to add telemetry to the application.
 This will allow for the collection of anonymous usage data.

 This data will be used to improve the application and fix bugs.
 Coming in the form of [Sentry](https://sentry.io/).

-This will allow for the collection of crash reports and other useful data.
-This will be opt-out and can be disabled in the settings.
-This will be ***enabled*** by default.
+Allowing for the automatic collection of crash reports and other useful data for debugging.

+It is opt-out and can be disabled in the settings.
+Additionally, the `ShareNoSnap` variant will not include telemetry, as you'd expect.
+Nor will the code even exist for it to do so.

+Telemetry will be ***enabled*** by default.
 Telemetry is best when it represents the majority of the user base.
 I kindly ask you to not disable it.
 It's for the greater good.
 I know companies continue to abuse telemetry for their own gain, but this is not the case here.
 This is for the betterment of the application and the user experience.
 I'm not selling your data to advertisers.
 I'm not selling your data to anyone.

 #### Why are you doing this?

 WINE is not a solution.
 Wine is a compatibility layer.
 It is not a replacement for native applications.
 I enjoyed using ShareX.
 Previous attempts to have always been to try and negate the fact that ultimately a Windows application.
-I hope to reuse ShareX's code with the introduction of .NET 9 and GTK4, but with this port, it should become a Linux application
+I hope to reuse ShareX's code with the introduction of .NET 9 and GTK4, but with this port, it should become a cross platform application

 #### How are screenshots going to work?